-The construction of access roads along the powerline alignment will require the expansion of existing access roads, culverts or similar drainage crossing infrastructure collectively exceeding 100m2 or more within delineated watercourses on site, or within 32m of the outer extent of the delineated watercourses on site.
+The facility will require the expansion of existing access and/or internal roads, culverts or similar drainage crossing infrastructure of 60 000m2 beyond existing road or road reserves located within delineated watercourses on site, or within 32m of the outer extent of the delineated watercourses on site.

-Listing Notice 1.
-Activity 56:
+Listing Notice 1, Activity 56(ii):

-The widening of a road by more than 6 metres, or the lengthening of a road by more than 1 The construction of access roads along the powerline alignment will require the widening of existing access kilometre- (ii) where no reserve exists, where the existing road is wider than 8 metres; excluding where widening or lengthening occur inside urban areas.
+The widening of a road by more than 6 metres, or the lengthening of a road by more than 1 kilometre-

-roads where no reserve exists and where such road is wider than 8 metres.
-The project is located within a rural area.
+(ii) where no reserve exists, where the existing road is wider than 8 metres.